JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 To my great surprise, Betteredge laid his hand confidentially on my arm, and put this extraordinary question to me:

-“Mr. Jennings, do you happen to be acquainted with ROBINSON CRUSOE?”
+“Mr. Jennings, do you happen to be acquainted with _Robinson Crusoe_?”

-I answered that I had read ROBINSON CRUSOE when I was a child.
+I answered that I had read _Robinson Crusoe_ when I was a child.

 “Not since then?” inquired Betteredge.